badu/gorm/README.md

 # Todo
+- [ ] Debug SQL string even when it fails
-- [ ] All create, migrate and alter functions should be moved from the scope inside a separate object (since we're not automigrating often)
+- [ ] All create, migrate and alter functions should be moved from the scope inside a separate object (since we're automigrating just at startup)
 - [ ] Documentation for tests and build examples
 - [ ] Stringer implementation on all structs for debugging
 - [ ] Extract strings from code (make constants)